siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 209 Lorentz Force as Boundary Stress Transfer.md

 $$

 Thus the Lorentz-force form is derived here as boundary stress transfer and field-momentum bookkeeping for a localized charged closure.
+Appendix 210 then extends the same bookkeeping to the exact interaction between two such modes.